LeBron James suspended one game, Isaiah Stewart suspended two games after altercation

 This reportedly marks the first suspension for James in his 19-year career and comes one day after both players were ejected in the third quarter of the Lakers 121-116 win against the Pistons on Sunday.

 Both players were trying to secure a position for a rebound.
 As Stewart pushed James, James swung his arm and struck Stewart, bloodying his eye.
-James appeared to reach out his arm but Stewart attempted to confront him, causing players, coaches, and security to break up a potential fight.
+James reached out his arm, apparently trying to make amends, but Stewart attempted to confront him, causing players, coaches, and security to break up a potential fight.

 The league said Stewart, 20, was suspended for "escalating an on-court altercation by repeatedly and aggressively pursuing" James "in an unsportsmanlike manner."
 While James, 36, was suspended "for recklessly hitting Stewart in the face and initiating an on-court altercation."